Capitalism is an incredibly productive system for providing what people want and are prepared to pay for.

 After 47 years on this planet, my heartfelt advice to anyone working in an office or any sort of sedentary job (i.e. just about all of them) would be to keep your body (as well as your mind) flexible.

 How do I know this?
-Well, partly from seeing people I know give up and go downhill, partly from research and partly from my own fuck-ups.
+Well, partly from seeing people I know give up and go downhill, partly from research and partly from my own mistakes.
 When I was about 35, I injured my back through a mixture of 12 hours per day sat at a desk (before sofa time) plus stress management on a rowing machine…for which my lower back was unprepared.
 I fixed it over time with physiotherapy, perseverance and exercises.
 But I’m pretty sure that if I’d been stronger and more flexible in the first place then I’d never have picked up that injury.

 A few months ago I picked up a shoulder niggle whilst weight training.
 My monkey brain told me that this “injury” was due to my age and that from now on I should take it easy.
 Its so easy (and so dangerous) to listen to your monkey brain, which will always tell you to take things easy.
 Remember that your monkey brain evolved to keep you fearful (but alive) in the dangerous environment of the African savannah.
-In other words, your monkey brain lies to you like Jonathan Aitken under oath.

 Fortunately, I have an ex military physio who, in the nicest possible way, told me I was being a pathetic baby (I’m reading between the lines here).
 He kneaded me back into flexibility (ouch!) and gave some excellent advice…none of which involved taking it easy now that I am old.
-Fuck that monkey brain bullshit!

 Physios have told me that I’m unusual because I actually do the exercises they recommend.
 Apparently the majority of their patients don’t.
 Then they wonder why they don’t get better.